NielParekh/Data-Structures-Lab/README.md

  - Polynomial Manipulation using Linked List
  - Implementation of Double Linked List ADT
  - Application of Stack - Infix to Postifix Conversion and Postfix Evaluation
+ - Application of Queue - Assigning Jobs to queues based on minimum wait time